ForumHulp/emailonbirthday/README.md

 2. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions`.
 3. Click Email on birthday => `Enable`.

-Note: This extension is in development.
-Installation is only recommended for testing purposes and is not supported on live boards.
-This extension will be officially released following phpBB 3.1.0.
-Extensions.

 ## Update
 1. Download the [latest ZIP-archive of `master` branch of this repository](https://github.com/ForumHulp/emailonbirthday/archive/master.zip).
 2. Navigate in the ACP to `Customise -> Extension Management -> Manage extensions` and click Email on birthday => `Disable`.